 The ‘V’ word – a word so sensitive or controversial.
-A lifestyle that was previously labelled extreme, entirely alien, preachy and associated with hippies, is now being viewed with a more positive lens and becoming more commonplace in society.
-Yes, you guessed it right, this ‘V’ word stands for Vegan.
+A lifestyle that was labelled extreme and entirely alien is now more common and being viewed more positively in society.
+Yes, you guessed it right, this ‘V’ word stands for Veganism.

 What can you eat?

 As a vegan, there is an abundance of food that you can eat!
 This is a huge common misconception that people have about the veganism diet.

 Once they hear the words ‘no meat’, a blank appears in their heads and they are presented with the toughest challenge of having to think of what other than a salad can vegans eat.

 Rice, potatoes, pasta, beans, nuts, fruits, vegetables, legumes, pulses – the supermarket is your oyster! (perhaps inappropriate for a vegan).

 Having veganism diet does not mean having to give up all your favourite foods.
 Think of any dish and you can probably find a vegan recipe for it online.
 You’ll even find new favourite foods when you go vegan!

 Your options are limitless when it comes to vegan food and if you live in Singapore, it’s basically vegan paradise.

 If you face difficulties finding vegan food, fret not!
 Besides searching simple yet interesting types of vegan food recipes online (Like Crispy Buffalo Cauliflower Bites, No-Fry Fried Rice), did you know there are companies who delivery Vegan food to your doorstep?
 Check out this article for more information!

 Contrary to popular belief, being protein deficient is really only seen in people who are malnutrition or people who are suffering from a calorie deficit.